MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Reset-SmbClientConfiguration.md

 ### -Smb2DialectMin

-This parameter specifies the minimum version of the SMB protocol to be used.
-Acceptable values are:
+Resets the minimum version of the SMB protocol to be used back to its default value.

-- None – There is no maximum protocol version specified, the client can use any supported version.
-- SMB202 – SMB 2.0.2 is the maximum version accepted by the SMB client.
-- SMB210 - SMB 2.1.0 is the maximum version accepted by the SMB client.
-- SMB300 - SMB 3.0.0 is the maximum version accepted by the SMB client.
-- SMB302 - SMB 3.0.2 is the maximum version accepted by the SMB client.
-- SMB311 - SMB 3.1.1 is the maximum version accepted by the SMB client.

 ```yaml
 Type: SwitchParameter